Selections from the “B-C-E Collection”

 Ex Collections Col. J. Curtis (1138), Gordon J. Dickie, and Thomas Beniak.

-Struck in the final year of Severus Alexander’s reign, before he and Julia Mamaea were killed by their own army, reportedly for making peace with the Germans.
+Struck in the final year of Severus Alexander’s reign, before he and Julia Mamaea were killed.
 The captives are shown nude (it’s clearer on better preserved examples) and with unkempt hair, in the style of Roman depictions of Celts, Gauls, and (in this case) Germans.

 It is also uncommon to find captives paired with female obverses.
 Empresses and other royal women were usually paired with reverses emphasizing family or personifications of generosity and peace.
 (And occasionally with, say, Venus Victrix and captive.)
 That Julia Mamaea was paired with the same “captives reverses” as Severus Alexander, emphasizing warfare and the taking of prisoners, probably communicated that she was actively directing matters of state, including military strategy.